Connect with others who understand.

 Written by Aiden Lindow

-Flushing of the face — reddened, warm skin — can sometimes occur as one of the symptoms of multiple sclerosis (MS), as a side effect of MS treatment, or for other reasons.
-Flushing can feel warm and uncomfortable.
-Many MyMSTeam members empathize with this “annoying” symptom of multiple sclerosis.
+Flushing of the face — characterized by warm skin and discoloration — can sometimes occur as one of the symptoms of multiple sclerosis (MS).
+This discoloration may appear red on lighter skin tones and darker or purplish on deeper skin tones.
+Flushing can also result from MS treatment or other reasons and often feels warm and uncomfortable.
+Many MyMSTeam members have experience with this “annoying” symptom of multiple sclerosis.

-Although a flushed face can be embarrassing and frustrating to deal with, there are ways you can help manage it, through a discussion with your doctor or with approaches you can take at home.
-This article discusses possible causes of face flushing with MS, as well as how to manage the flushing.
+Although a flushed face and rosacea can be embarrassing and frustrating to deal with, there are ways you can manage it with at-home remedies or medication changes recommended by your doctor.
+This article discusses possible causes of face flushing and rosacea with MS, as well as what you can do to prevent or reduce flushing.

 What Does a Flushed Face With MS Feel Like?